TrueBlocks/trueblocks-core/src/other/migrations/README-v0.40.0.md

 chifra scrape           # to build Blooms and index yourself
 ```

 Allow all of the above commands to run to completion.
-If the process stops, or you quit it, re-run it until it completes.
+This may take a few hours depending on your machine.
+If the process stops mid-way, or if you quit it, re-run it until it completes.

 ## You're finished!